 Your product should be seen as the vital next step that the subscriber has to take after going through your email course.
-And I talk about how you can set this up in my course Email Lists Simplified.
+And I talk about how you can set this up in my course The Profitable Email System.

 #2 Email courses sell your evergreen products on auto

 If you have a product like an ebook, planner or printable that’s evergreen (with no open and close carts), they pair well with email courses.
 Alternatively, you could also create a related opt-in for your product or service and link it to an email sequence.